 My struggles with food began with forgetting to eat.

-I could easily get lost in my work, looking up only to realize it was two o’clock in the afternoon, and I hadn’t eaten anything yet.
+I could easily get lost in my work, looking up only to realize it was two o’clock in the afternoon and I hadn’t eaten anything yet.
 Skipping meals felt normal to me.
 I didn’t realize the damage I was doing to my body in the process.
 It became especially hard as I entered my mid-twenties when I began taking Adderall for my ADHD, suppressing what little appetite I had left.
 (This is a common side effect of stimulant medication.)

-Soon I was lost in a cycle of “famine and feast.”
+Soon, I was lost in a cycle of “famine and feast.”
 I’d eat very little during the day, only to have my appetite come roaring back in the evening.
 With little executive function for meal planning and cooking, I’d reach for whatever was easiest to eat.
 With time, that meant subsisting off of nutritional shakes during the day and ice cream or cereal at night.